cyanreg/avtransport/draft-qproto-spec.md

 QUIC/HTTP3
 ----------
-Qstream tries to use as much of the modern conveniences of QUIC as possible.
+Qproto tries to use as much of the modern conveniences of QUIC as possible.
 As such, it uses both reliable and unreliable streams, as well as bidirectionality features of the transport mechanism.

 Any data marked as error-corrected (`Tu`, `Tb`, etc.) MUST be sent over in a *reliable* stream, as per [draft-schinazi-masque-h3-datagram](https://datatracker.ietf.org/doc/html/draft-ietf-masque-h3-datagram),